johnmcfarlane/papers/c++/contractual-disappointment.md

 ### Bugs and Errors

 Section 4.2 of [P0709R4, Zero-overhead Deterministic Exceptions: Throwing values](https://wg21.link/p0709r4),
-"Proposed cleanup: Don’t report logic errors using exceptions", makes clear the distinction between errors and bugs:
+makes clear the distinction between bugs and errors:

 * A _bug_ is the violation of a C++ API Contract or the C++ Standard.
 * An _error_, is when an interface couldn’t do what it advertised.